 Rebecca has an Executive Office Administration Diploma from Algonquin College.
 She also has certifications and training in Non-Violent Crisis Intervention, Active Listening and Communication and Suicide Prevention.
 Rebecca was born in the Algoma Region of Northern Ontario and is a proud citizen of the Métis Nation of Ontario (MNO).

-Samantha has worked as a junior research analyst, communications officer, administrator, travel consultant and English teacher, all of which contributed to her well-rounded understanding of and skills in providing support to a myriad of clients.
+Before joining Stratos, Samantha completed a Bachelor of Arts in Political Science at Carleton University and worked as a research analyst, communications officer, travel consultant, and English teacher, all of which contributed to her well-rounded understanding of and skills in providing support to a diverse set of clients.
+In her spare time, Samantha enjoys spending time outdoors with her family and friends.

 Simon Chorley is a human rights and social sustainability specialist with over 15 years of experience building partnerships with governments and companies.
 As a manager at Stratos, Simon helps mining companies enhance their human rights and social policies, processes, and practices.
 Simon brings an innovative and collaborative approach, focusing on integrating under-represented groups into sustainability strategies and solutions.
 Simon achieves these solutions through partnerships and collaborations with government departments, industry associations, mining companies, civil society organizations, and other key stakeholders.